All Episodes

 He's the last guy in New York, by the way, who likes to do it the old-fashioned way.

-He's like uh everybody else has moved on.
+He's like, everybody else has moved on.

 Everybody else has moved on.

-Uh but he's still he still likes the old-fashioned way.
+But he still likes the old-fashioned way.

 He hasn't yet got with the program.

-Man has outlived his usefulness in as far as the people who are building the day after tomorrow have decided.
+Man has outlived his usefulness as far as the people who are building the day after tomorrow have decided.

-1-800-282, 288-2, we will take your calls straight ahead.
+We will take your calls straight ahead.

 Mark Stein in for Rush.

-In in one of my books, I have a uh section called Last Laughs, and I say that in the future there will be no jokes.
+In one of my books, I have a section called Last Laughs.

-And we are moving toward that future, actually very fast.
+And we are moving toward that future, actually, very fast.

-Uh Steve Martin, who is a genuinely funny man, and he was upset by the loss of Carrie Fisher.
+Steve Martin, who is a genuinely funny man, and he was upset by the loss of Carrie Fisher.

 And so he tweeted out, when I was a young man, Carrie Fisher was the most beautiful creature I had ever seen.